Compare builders' insurance

 Builders’ liability insurance protects you should an unfortunate incident occur where you’re held responsible for injuring other people and damaging their property.
 With it in place, you’re protected from claims for compensation, damages, legal fees and loss of earnings.

-Some of the events it’ll protect you from are:
+Here's a few example of the type of events it’ll protect you from:

 • One of your diggers ruptures a water pipe or optical fibre cable serving an adjacent property